 Number one on the list of good things you can do for your skin?
 Steer clear of sun tanning.
 Thankfully, the allure of sun-kissed skin is losing its grip on celebrities, the fashion set and beauty girlies, and instead celebrating our natural complexion is having its day.

-In 2024, it’s not cool to look suntanned, instead, when it comes to a ‘healthy glow’ we’re all about taking care of our health and our skin, so we look radiant and are glowing from within.
+When it comes to a ‘healthy glow’ we’re all about taking care of our health and our skin, so we look radiant and are glowing from within.
+Although in the influencer-filled world of TikTok, we’ve seen an alarming TikTok trend arise and we’re ready to put it to bed…

 Did You Know?